ChristianLempa/cheat-sheets/text/nb.md

   -a, --all                       Print all items in the notebook.
 Equivalent
                                   to no limit.
   -b, --browse                    Open the specified item or current notebook
-                                  with `browse` in a terminal web browser.
+                                  with 'browse' in a terminal web browser.
   -e, --excerpt [<length>]        Print an excerpt <length> lines long under
                                   each note's filename [default: 3].
   --filenames                     Print the filename for each note.
   -g, --gui                       Open the specified item or current notebook
-                                  with `browse` in a GUI web browser.
+                                  with 'browse' in a GUI web browser.
   -n, --limit <limit>, --<limit>  The maximum number of listed items.
                                   [default: 15]
   --no-footer                     Print without footer.